-But I found geology thanks to a recommendation by my brother who said that Geology 101 was an easy General Ed credit.
-And in geology, you get to break things!
+Then I found geology thanks to my brother who said that Geology 101 was an easy General Ed credit.
+And in geology, you even get to break things!

 So I took a class from Dr. Robinson (who, by the way, looked like a trilobite) and was hooked.
-Over the years, I discovered I enjoyed creating geological maps, talking to groups about rocks, kicking rattlesnakes, exploring for mineral deposits, searching old mines, finding gold, and writing about my sojourns.
-How many end up in professions and jobs they love?
-I was blessed!
-And being at the University of Wyoming for 30 years, I also taught martial arts - my other professional love in life.
-When I had spare time, I sketched - a relaxing hobby.
-What I lacked in money (Wyoming paid a pitiful salary), I made up in accomplishments - I loved what I was doing!
+I discovered I enjoyed creating geological maps, talking to others about rocks, kicking rattlesnakes, exploring mineral deposits, searching old mines, finding gold, drinking beer, and writing about my sojourns.
+How many end up in professions they love?
+I was blessed by God!
+After graduating a couple of times, I found myself at University of Wyoming for 30 years, where I chased rocks and taught martial arts.
+In my spare time, I sketched.
+Even though I lacked money (Wyoming paid a pitiful salary), I loved what I was doing!

 Books on Amazon

 Articles in the Prospecting & Mining Journal

 I had parents who believed in me even when it seemed I was heading in the wrong direction, and I was obviously blessed by God!

 "Hey!
 I'm on the cover of ICMJ's 2005 Prospecting & Mining Journal!."